annahosanna/To-Do/Editor-Configuration/README.md

 # Plugins for various editors
 ## Atom
+---
+### RIP Atom Dec.
+15 2022
+Basically the same day MS purchased GitHub new commits to Atom fell to almost 0, likely because MS was pushing VSCode.
+#### Historical Atom Plugins, which because of core editor internal design decisions, some are still better than what can be found in VSCode.
 ```
 atom-ide-base (Generic IDE framework required for language specific IDEs)
 auto-indent (Automatically align code within scope using current tab stop character)